 Celia Redgate (née Pitstow)

-I have specialised in chamber music playing for music clubs, societies and BBC Radio Three.
+I now perform as a soloist, in chamber music ensembles and as an orchestral musician.
+I have performed for many music clubs, societies and BBC Radio Three.